monsonite/SPIder/README.md

-# Introducing Spider - A bit serial CPU architecture for SPI applications
+#  Spider - A bit serial CPU architecture for SPI applications

 This is a 16-bit experimental cpu, based on a bit serial architecture.